CERT-W/hadoop-attack-library/Tools Techniques and Procedures/Executing remote commands/README.md

 Prerequisites
 -------------
-1. A **working attack environment**, including Hadoop binaries and the target cluster configuration are needed.
+1. A **working attack environment**: Hadoop binaries and the target cluster configuration are needed.
 Follow the following tutorials to set them up:
   * [Setting up an Hadoop attack environment](../Setting up an Hadoop attack environment)
   * [Getting the target environment configuration](../Getting the target environment configuration)